 The film allows a duality of perspective.
 Pictured from above, the human figures in these ever-changing mass simulations are living artworks, barely distinguishable from one another.
 Together they create a fluid movement of colour, with the crowd’s behaviour revealing patterns that are only visible from a distance.
 Yet viewed close up, the individuals that make up the crowd are revealed, each following a unique trajectory in their shared environment.

-This crowd behaviour study is exhibited at Hyundai Motorstudio Seoul, Goyang and Beijing from 16 May 2019.
-The exhibition continues Universal Everything’s collaboration with Hyundai Motorstudio, following its video artworks for an 87-metre-long screen and a kinetic display experience for the Motorstudio Design Room.
+This crowd behaviour study is exhibited at Hyundai Motorstudio Seoul, Goyang and Beijing from 16 May 2019 – and, from 2022, the latest Hyundai Motorstudio in Senayan Park, Jakarta.
+The exhibition continues our collaboration with Hyundai Motorstudio, following our video artworks for an 87-metre-long screen and a kinetic display experience for the Motorstudio Design Room.

 Tribes was originally commissioned by the Borusan Contemporary, Istanbul.